OpenVPN/easy-rsa/doc/EasyRSA-Upgrade-Notes.md

   generation as the requester doesn't need to know the CA's values in advance.

   Previously in v2, the Country, State, and Org values all had to match or a request couldn't be signed.
-If you want the old behavior your can change the OpenSSL config to require it or simply look over the DN at signing time.
+If you want the old behavior you can change the OpenSSL config to require it or simply look over the DN at signing time.